Artist works to merge artificial intelligence and art

 She set out to work on the project by recording conversations with her family, then feeding their transcribed interviews into software that generates responses.

-During the project, Dinkins learned things about her family that she’d never thought to ask before, such as how her great-grandfather came to own a Georgia farm in the early 1900s as a black man, why they migrated from the south to New Jersey and New York, and details about her mother who died when Dinkins was a youth.
+During the project, Dinkins learned things about her family that she’d never thought to ask before, such as how her great-grandfather came to own a Georgia farm in the early 1900s as a black man, why they migrated from the South to New Jersey and New York, and details about her mother who died when Dinkins was a youth.

 When Dinkins saw the video of Bina48 contorting its face in a humanlike way, she was floored that such a technologically advanced robot was depicted as a black woman.
 “That type of representation in technology is unusual still,” Dinkins said.
 She instantly wanted to try to befriend Bina48.